Disco (supermarket chain): History

 In early 1998, Dutch food retailer Royal Ahold purchased a 25% stake in Disco as well as a 18.5% stake in Santa Isabel from Velox, creating a new partnership named Disco-Ahold International.
-The buyout of Disco was valued at 368 million USD.
-Later that year, Ahold would get an increasingly bigger share of Disco until it bought the remaining 48% in an operation valued at 160 million USD, after which the company was delisted from the NYSE to be made private.
+The buyout of Disco was valued at US$368 million.
+Later that year, Ahold would get an increasingly bigger share of Disco until it bought the remaining 48% in an operation valued at US$160 million, after which the company was delisted from the NYSE to be made private.

 Ahold's 2003 accounting scandal ended with the resignation of the entire directorate of Disco, and rumors of a possible sale of the Argentine subsidiary started to become public.

 Finally, in 2004, Disco was acquired by Chilean retail giant Cencosud for US$315 million, solidifying its stronghold in the Argentine retail market together with hypermarket chain Jumbo and home improvement chain Easy.

 In 2007, Cencosud started to convert some Disco branches to the budget-oriented Súper Vea banner in order to better be able to compete in lower income demographics.
 At the time, 120 locations were operating under the Disco name.

 As of 2018, the company operates 76 locations, mostly in Buenos Aires, Cordoba and Santa Fe provinces.